Did People Eat “Breakfast” in Medieval Times?

-In a typical household somewhere in Europe during the Middle Ages, if you had some instant food you could eat in the morning before work like bread or vegetables that didn’t need to be cooked, or indeed leftovers from yesterday’s supper which had been kept warm next to the fire overnight, it might be wiser to save these foods for today’s supper anyways, especially if you had other people to feed.
+In a typical household somewhere in the European countryside during the Middle Ages, if you had some instant food you could eat in the morning before work like bread or vegetables that didn’t need to be cooked, or indeed leftovers from yesterday’s supper which had been kept warm next to the fire overnight, it might be wiser to save these foods for today’s supper anyways, especially if you had other people to feed.
 But it shouldn’t surprise anyone if people had a quick bite of some bread or leftovers before heading out the door in the morning, especially if their stomachs were grumbling.

 In the average household of medieval cities, it was the wife’s job to go to the market almost every morning to get ingredients for the meals her family would have that day.
 This practice is a direct consequence of having a lack of ways to preserve food.
 Today, we can make breakfast in two minutes.
 In feudal society, there were only so many roles dedicated to preparing and cooking food.
 This same world had even fewer sinks, towels and soaps.

 Almost every small thing we take for granted when it comes to making a quick breakfast today didn’t exist or was very rare in medieval times: electricity, running-water, transportation.
 Now ask yourself, if you didn’t have a steward and dozens of grooms to manage your fires, your laundry, your water-supply, your waste-management and so on, would you have breakfast?
 Or would you maximize the efficiency of your time by getting your arse to the fields?

 In medieval records we have gobs and gobs of accounts of people having supper but very little of people having breakfast, and I think that’s for a good a reason.
-To wrap things up, let’s just that the way breakfast is treated in today’s Western culture didn’t exist in medieval times.
+To wrap things up, let’s just say that the way breakfast is treated in today’s Western culture didn’t exist in medieval times.

 - Life in a Medieval City by Frances and Joseph Gies